top of page

 Current issues in Glendale

-There have been many issues brought to my attention over the past 4 years since I have served as your City Council Member, including poorly maintained roads, traffic congestion, light rail, rezoning areas that impact neighborhoods, police and fire, billboards, code compliance issues, property tax rates, chickens in neighborhoods, business red tape, losses on professional sports ventures, financial stability of the city, level of city services, water and sewer rates, property tax rates and many others.
+There have been many issues brought to my attention over the past 9 years since I have served as your City Council Member, including poorly maintained roads, traffic congestion, light rail, rezoning and special use permits that impact neighborhoods, police and fire, billboards, code compliance issues, property tax rates, chickens in neighborhoods, business red tape, losses on professional sports ventures, financial stability of the city, level of city services, water and sewer rates, property tax rates and many others.
 I am committed to represent the citizens of my district and I strive to understand the impacts my decisions have on daily life in the district.
 My constituents can rest assured that I am listening and acting in their best interest.

 Property Tax

 One of the first issues I brought to city council attention was the need to keep our property taxes flat.
 Even though there are many demands placed on our finite resources, it was prudent that we create a policy that does not raise our property taxes.
 State law gives latitude to the cities to raise tax rates each year.
 This was the city policy prior to my arrival on council.
 During my first budget discussions I suggested to council that we keep our taxes flat.
 Most of the city council agreed and our official council policy since has been to keep our property taxes at their current level.
 As property values increase, the tax rate is adjusted down to ensure no addition tax is assessed to the citizens of Glendale.
+Additional, when additional bond authority is approved by the residents, The council position is to issue new bonds only when previously issued bonds have matured and are paid off.
+In this way the total tax collected each year for bond payments remains the same and property tax increases do not occur.

 City Streets